Painting

 Fernando Botero, Adam and Eve.
 Bonhams.

-Fernando Botero is now 89 and he continues to work on his art tirelessly.
-He lives and works between Paris, Monte Carlo, Pietrasanta, and New York.
+Fernando Botero died reaching a beautiful age of 91 and he worked on his art tirelessly until the end.
+He lived and worked between Paris, Monte Carlo, Pietrasanta, and New York.
 Meanwhile, the demand for Botero’s paintings and sculptures remains strong.
 The prices of his works put on auctions show this.
 I can believe that, I would love to have one of his works!

 ***11. Bonus: One of the greatest memes ever is based on his work

 Lastly, a bonus fact about Fernando Botero!
 It probably shouldn’t be a surprise to anyone that Botero’s painting Pope Leo X (after Raphael) became a popular internet meme.
 It is typically seen with the caption “y tho”.
 “Y tho” is an abbreviation of the question “why though?”
 According to KnowYourMeme it is a popular slang phrase usually asked in a trolling manner in response to a senseless action or statement.
-A painting of a round, fat pope with a small face is perfect here.
+A painting of a round pope with a small face and uninterested facial expression is perfect here.

 Facts Fernando Botero: “Y tho” meme, based on Fernando Botero, Pope Leo X (after Raphael), 1964.
 KnowYourMeme.